Behavioral Health Services

 - Follow up and support during the transition back to the community

-- Psychiatric referral
+- Psychiatric (medication management) referral

 Although jail-based mental health and substance use services are helpful to those in need, the Detention Center is not designed to serve as a treatment facility.
 Individuals with these needs are best served in the community and we work to advocate for diversionary alternatives as well as for timely release from custody when safe and appropriate.
 However, for those who remain incarcerated, these services are valuable and will continue to be expanded in the future.